jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 When I find that my tests are failing, I give myself a few minutes to spot the issue.
 If I can’t find it easily, then I `undo` changes until I’m back into a state where all tests are working once more, and I start anew.
 Hopefully I don’t have to `undo` too many changes.

 There have been a few times when I’ve gotten lax in running the test suite while working on the code, and when I do run the tests, at least one fails.
 The bug isn’t so obvious after several sets of changes.
-It can be a bit painful to watch code disappear that I wrote 15, 30 or even 60 minutes ago as I `undo` recent changes.
+It can be a bit painful to watch code disappear that I wrote 15, 30 or even 60 minutes ago as I `undo` the recent changes.
 However, after I have gotten back to a passing state and start again, I run the test suite more frequently, and I find that progress goes much faster since it’s now the second time that I’m addressing the issue.

 I never had to `undo` changes for the same task more than once.